The Gathering Storm: Chapter 20

 Mat tells Talmanes that when they get to town he and Talmanes are going dicing.
 Talmanes objects because of the inferior wine but Mat insists.
 Mat checks briefly on Olver who is riding with Noal, listening to one of the man's tales.

 Vanin returns and confirms their position and says there's a town just over the ridge.
 Joline overhears and she, Edesina and Teslyn ride up to him.
 Talmanes stops the army so they can talk.
-Mat refuses to think of Joline, a Green Aes Sedai, as pretty because if he did he would end up wrapped around her little finger or even bonded to him as she has hinted before.
+Mat refuses to think of Joline, a Green Aes Sedai, as pretty because if he did he would end up wrapped around her little finger or even bonded to her as she has hinted before.
 He wonders if she is still angry at him for paddling her.
 Mat looks at the other two Aes Sedai and thinks that Edesina, a Yellow, is pleasant-appearing enough but that Teslyn is about as appetizing as a stick though she shows respect to Mat - even more suprising because she is a Red.

 Joline demands of Vanin if he knows where they are.
 He affirms rather crudely but rephrases politely after she stares him down, to Mat's dismay.
 Joline is pleased there is a town nearby because there will likely be an inn and decent food.
-Teslyn asks how far they are to Caemlyn, ignoring Joline as who also ignores her.
+Teslyn asks how far they are to Caemlyn, ignoring Joline who ignores her in return.
 The two have been squabbling for weeks although they were displeased when he referred to it as such.
 Mat and Vanin agree that Caemlyn is about two hundred leagues distant from their present location.
 He plans to go to Caemlyn to resupply and get information before going to the Tower of Ghenjei with Thom.
 Teslyn asks how long it will take to get to Caemlyn.
 Vanin says a little over a week without the Band, on familiar territory and with an extra horse or two.
-With the army which cannot cut through the forest he says it will take at least twenty days.
+With the army, which cannot cut through the forest, he says it will take at least twenty days.
 Mat says he won't leave the Band behind.
 Joline then demands twenty horses for herself, Edesina, Teslyn, Setalle, the two sul'dam and some pack horses, also grain, coin for inns and a handful of soldiers to care for the horses.
 Mat refuses rudely and offers instead one horse apiece, no soldiers and bare provisions.
 Joline sniffs and apparently declines.
-Mat tells Talmanes make sure the seven thousand soldiers do not go into the town and that Mat will send out as much ale as he can buy while he bargains for supplies.
-Talmanes does so then asks Mat why he was brusque beyond his normal behavior then divines that Mat misses Tuon deeply.
+Mat tells Talmanes to make sure the seven thousand soldiers do not go into the town and that Mat will send out as much ale as he can buy while he bargains for supplies.
+Talmanes does so then asks Mat why he was brusque beyond his normal behavior, then divines that Mat misses Tuon deeply.
 Mat denies this then says he is going to go get some supplies and he bets he can get them for free.
 Talmanes says that's something he has got to see.